pytorch/pytorch/docs/source/community/governance.rst

 The Process for Nomination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-* We will have a nomination form, where anyone in the community can
-  nominate a person to a Module maintainer position
+* Each module will have it's own process, please conact module maintainers
+  however if there is no one, you can file a request to the core maintainers
+  via [this form](https://forms.gle/xNeu1byGMZVHcA2q7).
+Core maintainers are
+  meeting each 3 months.
-* Every 3 months, the core maintainers go through the nominations,
+* If you using the core maintainers route the information in your reqest
-  do light filtering around spam or desk-rejection, and draw up a
-  list of potential nominees.
-* The core maintainers ask the specific module maintainers for more
-  information on the nominee.
-The information should include the following
+  should include the following items:
-  items:

   * The nominees depth and breadth of code, review and design
     contributions on the module